scottdware/panco/README.md

 # panco
 Command-line tool that interacts with Palo Alto firewalls and Panorama.

-Primarily, this tool is used for importing and exporting objects via CSV filess.
+Primarily, this tool is used for importing and exporting objects using CSV files.
 Current abilities include:

-* Import or export address, service objects and groups.
-You can also add existing objects to existing groups as well!
+* Import or export address, service objects and groups
+  * You can also add existing objects to existing groups.
+  * You can remove address objects from an existing group.
 * Import or export an entire security policy.

-All of the backend/underlying functions are from Palo Alto's [pango](https://github.com/PaloAltoNetworks/pango) package.

 More features will continue to be added in the future.